 If your child has disabilities, please make sure to ask the school what kind of support system they have for your child.
 It is not easy to find schools in Korea that provide special education programs, especially for an English-speaking child.
 Nevertheless, while it can be challenging, it is not impossible to find a place that fits your child’s needs.

 8. Does Korea have international boarding schools?

 Most international schools in Seoul are non-profit, private school for girls and boys from kindergarten to the 12th grade.
 Currently, there are no boarding international schools in Seoul because of the convenient public transportation that allows for easy travel back and forth from any school.
 In other areas of South Korea, especially JeJu Island, which is off the base of the southern peninsula of Korea, all the schools have boarding facilities.
 Boarding schools allow for a greater variety of choices and locations as well as give parents ease of mind, knowing that their child is being taken of 24/7.

 9. What kinds of universities do their students get into?

-University acceptances can be an important measurement for choosing the right school.
-Most international schools in Korea are known for their successful acceptances to universities in the U.S. and all around the world.
+University acceptance can be an important measurement for choosing the right school.
+Most international schools in Korea are known for their successful acceptance to universities in the U.S. and all around the world.
 But remember, international schools in Korea are competitive by nature, so the more a school advertises large numbers of students attending Ivy League universities like Harvard and MIT, the more competitive environment there will be and the more competition your child will have!

 10. Is the school accredited by the Department of Education in Korea?